BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-storytelling.md

 story['start']['story'] = "It was a dark and stormy night..."
 ```

-Now, add another key to `story['start']` called `moves` that is a list.
+Now, add another key to `story['start']` called `next` that is a list.
 In this list, add the names of the rooms you can go to next.

 ### Telling the Story
 Set the starting room to `start`.
-Print `story[room]['story']` to the screen, as well as `story[room]['moves']` so that the user knows where they can go next.
-Input the next room until it is equal to one of the choices in `story[room]['moves']`, and repeat until the story is done!
-You can check if the choice the user entered is in the dictionary using this `if` statement: `if room in story`.
+Print `story[room]['story']` to the screen, as well as `story[room]['next']` so that the user knows where they can go next.
+Input the next room until it is equal to one of the choices in `story[room]['next']`, and repeat until the story is done!
+You can check if the choice the user entered is in the dictionary using this `if` statement: `if nextroom in story[room]['next']`, where `nextroom` is what the user inputs as part of the loop to ask for the next destination.

 Here is an example dictionary value: